 Driven by its strong manufacturing industry, South Korea now ranks fourth in economic performance among the 28 major economies, and sixth from the bottom in terms of the unemployment rate increase.
 The contribution of manufacturing to economic growth has surpassed the traditional growth engine of the service industry for two consecutive quarters.
 As the domestic epidemic continues to fluctuate, it is difficult for domestic demand to drive economic growth.
 Fortunately, the manufacturing industry has maintained a good momentum, and the large increase in exports has driven the overall South Korean economy from negative to positive.
 South Korea’s recent surge in exports is mainly due to some of its main industries such as semiconductors, liquid crystal displays, and petrochemicals, which maintain the highest competitiveness in the world.
 Most of South Korea’s main industries are highly integrated into the international industrial chain, and will need to place great importance on the possibilities and future direction of the global industrial chain restructuring brought about by the technological competition between China and the United States, and respond by diversifying their international market strategy and improving industrial competitiveness.

-Overview of South Korea's imports and exports in 2020 and December
+Overview of South Korea's imports and exports in December 2020

 The Ministry of Trade, Industry, and Energy of Korea announced the "Import and Export Trends for the Whole Year of 2020 and December".
 South Korea’s exports for the whole year of 2020 was approximately US$512.8 billion, a decrease of 5.4% from 2019, and the value of imports was approximately US$467.2 billion.
 The U.S. dollar decreased by 7.2% from 2019, and the trade surplus was approximately 45.62 billion U.S. dollars, maintaining a surplus for 12 consecutive years.